-In this reporting period, UCLA prepared and submitted a draft of the annual County Administrator Survey for DHCS review, comment, and approval.
-The survey is aimed to continue measuring the impact of the DMC-ODS waiver on SUD service delivery as well as addressing priority areas addressed under CalAIM (e.g., health equity/racial disparities, contingency management, peers, harm reduction efforts, etc.) Dissemination to SUD/BH County Administrators of waivered counties is intended to occur in Q2.
+In this reporting period, UCLA distributed a County Administrator Survey to SUD/BH County Administrators of DMC-ODS counties.
+The survey aims to continue measuring the impact of the DMC-ODS waiver on SUD service delivery as well as addressing priority areas addressed under CalAIM (e.g., health equity/racial disparities, contingency management, peers, harm reduction efforts, etc.).
+Collection was completed by the end of DY 20-Q2 with a 100 percent response rate.
 Findings will be reported in the Mid-Point Assessment Evaluation Report.